NathaliaGuerra/NathaliaGuerra/README.md

-### El error más grande es no atreverte a cometerlos ✨
+### El error más grande es no atreverte a cometerlos. ✨

 <!--
 **NathaliaGuerra/NathaliaGuerra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.